 Wifi Vs Ethernet

-In raw speed, wired connection wins if there’s absolutely no bottleneck.
+In raw speed, a wired connection wins if there’s absolutely no bottleneck.
 Always.
-WiFi 6 has maximum speed of 1.2 Gbps per flow whereas Ethernet has maximum speed of 100 Gbps.
+WiFi 6 has a maximum speed of 1.2 Gbps per-flow whereas Ethernet has a maximum speed of 100 Gbps.

 Ethernet declines in this section since it doesn’t need to take care of interference from other devices.
 The relationship is constant for most of the period and does not feature brief span of high latency from time to time which is faced by a lot of users in a WiFi.

 This subject is tricky since it is dependent on what you refer to security.
 WiFi may be hacked into by some professionals but it isn’t quite as simple to access physically to as an insecure Ethernet cable that’s publicly available to anyone who is using the network.